openstack/taskflow/doc/source/inputs_and_outputs.rst

 Engine and Storage
 ------------------

-The storage layer is how an engine persists flow and task details.
-For more in-depth design details see :doc:`persistence`.
+The storage layer is how an engine persists flow and task details (for more in-depth details see :doc:`persistence <persistence>`).

 Inputs
 ------